-- (i) RCVs of the FEHD or its contractors;
+(i) RCVs of the FEHD or its contractors;

-- (ii) RCVs with rear compactors of PWCs; or
+(ii) RCVs with rear compactors of PWCs; or

-- (iii) The FEHD's RCPs/bin sites,
+(iii) The FEHD's RCPs/bin sites,

-constitutes an offence9
+constitutes an offence9.

-It also constitutes an offence if any person (including cleansing workers) handover the NCW to the frontline staff carrying out their duties at the three types of enforcement points mentioned above to remove the waste (hereinafter referred to as "providing removal services" 10), including staff from the FEHD's RCPs or its contractors, and drivers and staff of relevant RCVs 11.
+It also constitutes an offence if any person (including cleansing workers) handover the NCW to the frontline staff carrying out their duties at the three types of enforcement points mentioned above to remove the waste (hereinafter referred to as "providing removal services"10), including staff from the FEHD's RCPs or its contractors, and drivers and staff of relevant RCVs11.

-When collecting and handling the waste, the cleansing workers of a single-occupier premises and/ or its cleansing contractor (cleansing workers) should ensure that the waste is properly wrapped in designated bags or affixed with designated labels before it can be disposed of at the three types of enforcement points above or handed over to the frontline staff who is providing removal services at these enforcement points.
-The FEHD, its contractors and PWCs will reject the receipt of NCW.
+When collecting and handling the waste, the cleansing workers of a single-occupier premises and/or its cleansing contractor (cleansing workers) should ensure that the waste is properly wrapped in designated bags or affixed with designated labels before it can be disposed of at the three types of enforcement points above or handed over to the frontline staff who is providing removal services at these enforcement points.
+The FEHD, its contractors or PWCs' RCVs with rear compactors (hereinafter referred to as the FEHD or waste collectors) will reject the receipt of NCW.

-In addition, apart from cleansing workers, the relevant legislation is also applicable to any person who causes or permits another person to commit the offence, for instance, the management staff of the premises or the cleansing contractor who instructs the cleansing workers to dispose of waste in a non-compliant manner.
+In addition, apart from cleansing workers, the relevant legislation is also applicable to any person who causes or permits another person to commit the offence, for instance, the management staff of the premises or the cleansing contractor who instructs the cleansing workers to dispose of waste in a noncompliant manner.